offport/BlackHatPowershell/01-Introduction.md

 ### Running Powershell as a Different User

+This section shows you how to run PowerShell as a different user with limited profile loading.
+This can be useful in situations where you need to run PowerShell with elevated privileges or to perform tasks that require different permissions than your current user account.

 **Run Powershell prompt as a different user** without loading profile to the machine [replace DOMAIN and USER]

 `runas /user:domain\user /noprofile powershell.exe`